Live Music and DJs

 Omar Meyers

 Omar has been collecting music for blues, swing, and soul since he was a lil dude.
-It wasn’t until after he started Lindy Hop did he decide to start getting people to dance.
+It wasn’t until after he started lindy hop did he decide to start getting people to dance.
 He began DJing in 2010.
 Since then, he has left-clicked tunes all over the world including for events such as Snowball, Lindy Focus, and Blues Muse.
-Currently, he is a regular DJ in the Atlanta area.
+He is based in DC and regularly DJs at blues, lindy hop, and balboa events.

 Kenneth Shipp